BenASwenson/cicd_with_jenkins/README.md

   - Create a new jenkins item called bens_ci_merge
   - Choose the GitHub settings again (Discard old builds)
   - For branch, choose `*/dev`
-  - Go to `Additional Behaviours`, and add `origin` for 'Name of repository', and add `main` as 'Branch to merge to'
+  - Go to `Additional Behaviours`, choose `merge before build` and add `origin` for 'Name of repository', and add `main` as 'Branch to merge to'
   - Under 'Build Triggers' select `GitHub hook trigger for GITScm polling`
   - For 'Post-Build Actions', choose `projects to build` and select `eng110-bens-cd`
   - Under 'Post-Build-Actions' choose `Git Publisher`